aobasuyi/Bikesharing/README.md

 | ![Top 10 starting](Resources/Dashboard_story/DesMoines_top_starting_stations.png)  | ![Top 10 ending](Resources/Dashboard_story/DesMoines_top_ending_stations.png) |

-- Pershing Square North is the top starting and ending station for bike rideshares.
+- Pershing Square North is both the top starting and ending station for bike rideshares.

 ##### Average Bike Utilization

 <br /> ![Image](Resources/Dashboard_story/DesMoines_bike_utilization.png) <br />

-- Customsers have the highest average bike utilization by bikeIDS.
-The top 3 bikes used by customers are: 39570, 38540 and 31443.
+- Customers on average have the highest utilization of bikes.
+The top 3 bikes used by customers by bikeIDS are: 31443, 38540 and 19481.

 ## Summary:
-- The average trip duration for bike ridesharing has steadily increased since 1990s.
+- The average trip duration for bike ridesharing has increased steadily since 1990s.
-Male subscribers are most likely to use citi Bike rideshare on for each hour and weekdays.
+- Male subscribers are most likely to use the bike rideshare for each hour and on weekdays.

 - Two additional visualizations suggested for future analysis include
- - Predict the average trip utilization for the next five years
+ - Add a visualization that will predict the average trip utilization for the next five years
- - Determine top starting and stopping station by a.) usertype amd b.) gender to find ways to increase bike sharing use by both groups.
+ - Determine top starting and stoping station by
+ - a.) usertype and b.) gender to find ways to increase bike sharing by both groups.